Policies Pertaining to Graduate Admissions:

 An international student is categorized as a foreign-born person who is not a citizen, national, or permanent resident of the United States, nor individuals who have been granted asylum or refugee status.
 Applicants who have applied for residency or citizenship must provide all application materials necessary to be considered for international admission until residency or citizenship has been granted.
 The College does not extend admission to undocumented persons.
 Students who are granted a stay under the Deferred Action for Childhood Arrivals (DACA) are exceptions.

-International students seeking an I-20 Form from the College are eligible for undergraduate admission through the Main Campus, Elgin Campus, Denver Campus, or Salt Lake Campus only.
-Housing contracts are only available for students applying to the traditional Main Day Campus in Columbia, MO.
+International students seeking an I-20 Form from the College are eligible for graduate admission through the Main Campus and Denver Location only.
+Housing contracts are only available for students applying to the traditional Main Day Campus Program in Columbia, MO.
 International students not seeking an I-20 from the College may apply for admission to any venue so long as the current visa status of the applicant allows for academic study while in the United States.